Nedomas/react-code-sandbox/README.md

 Any imports that you specify in the source code have no actual effects and are removed by the parser.
 They are replaced with global variables injected by the `imports` prop.

+## How it works

+It uses [babel](https://babeljs.io) in the browser to parse and convert the source string into a usable JSX component.
+It will return parsed component that was returned through `render` in the source code.

 ## Real world usage